Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 The array `a` in this program is an example of a variable-length array (or ***VLA*** for short).
 The length of a VLA is computed when the program is executed, not when the program is compiled.
-The chief advantage of a VLA is that the programmer doesn’t have to pick an arbitrary length when declaring an array: instead, the program itself can calculate exactly how many elements are needed.
+The chief advantage of a VLA is that the programmer doesn't have to pick an arbitrary length when declaring an array: instead, the program itself can calculate exactly how many elements are needed.
 If the programmer makes the choice, it's likely that the array will be too long (wasting memory) or too short (causing the program to fail).
-In the `reverse2.c` program, the number entered by the user determines the length of `a`: the programmer doesn’t have to choose a fixed length, unlike in the original version of the program.
+In the `reverse2.c` program, the number entered by the user determines the length of `a`: the programmer doesn't have to choose a fixed length, unlike in the original version of the program.

-The length of a VLA doesn’t have to be specified by a single variable.
+The length of a VLA doesn't have to be specified by a single variable.
 Arbitrary expressions, possibly containing operators, are also legal.
 For example:

 ```C
 int a[3 * i + 5];